5.4 Monitoring, Control, and Reporting

 • Test control uses monitoring information to guide corrective actions and keep testing effective and efficient.

-• Metrics should support decisions, not just display activity counts.
+• Metrics should support decisions, not just display activity counts, and every metric needs interpretation.

-• Test status communication should be tailored to stakeholder needs, context, formality, and timing.
+• Test status communication should be tailored to stakeholder needs, context, formality, and timing; there is no single best format.

 Monitoring vs Control

 Test monitoring gathers information about testing.
-It compares actual progress with the test plan, checks whether exit criteria or related tasks are being met, and shows the current quality picture.
-Monitoring asks, "What is happening, and what does the evidence say?"
+It compares actual progress with the plan, checks whether exit criteria and related tasks are being met, and shows the current quality picture.
+Monitoring asks: "What is happening, and what does the evidence say?"

 Test control uses monitoring information to guide action.
-It asks, "What should we change now?"
-Control actions may include reprioritizing tests, adjusting the schedule, adding resources, changing entry or exit decisions after rework, removing blockers, or escalating risks.
+It asks: "What should we change now?"
+Control actions include reprioritizing tests, adjusting the schedule, adding resources, revisiting entry or exit decisions after rework, removing blockers, or escalating risks.
 Monitoring without control produces reports but no correction.

-A simple example shows the difference.
-A dashboard shows that only 40 percent of high-risk test cases have run and the test environment is unstable.
+A simple example: a dashboard shows only 40 percent of high-risk test cases have run and the environment is unstable.
 That is monitoring.
-The test manager moves low-risk cosmetic tests later, asks operations to stabilize the environment, and informs stakeholders of risk to the release date.
+The test manager then moves low-risk cosmetic tests later, asks operations to stabilize the environment, and warns stakeholders of risk to the release date.
 That is control.

 Metrics Used in Testing